PedestriaMC-Network/PedestriapediaOfficial/README.md

 # Pedestriapedia Official § The official wiki for PedestriaMC
 Welcome to the official wiki for PedestriaMC.
 We would like to thank you for checking us out!
-Currently it is not open-source, due to the pages needed net being currently setup yet.
+Currently it is not open-source, due to the pages needed, are not currently setup yet (they almost are though).
 In the meantime, as the creator of this wiki, I would like to thank you for your patience, as we get setup around here on Pedestriapedia Official!

     Best Wishes,
           Lukas Batema (Java Gamertag: GameHogPlays, Bedrock Gamertag: *GameHogPlays)